 Snowshoes are a wonderful way to get around in the wintertime; they’re simple, convenient and easy to use.
 However, they’re not always appropriate on ski trails.
-Not only can they quickly ruin a groomed ski trail like the Vasa Trail or the Muncie Lakes Pathway -- even when you’re trying to be a good citizen -- but they really work better on a different kind of terrain.
+Not only can they quickly ruin a groomed ski trail -- even when you’re trying to be a good citizen -- but they really work better on a different kind of terrain.
 Those long slopes so prized by skiers are no big deal to a snowshoer, but he can scramble easily around corners and rough spots where skiers dare not go.

 Here, thanks to some great advice from John Heiam of the Grand Traverse Hiking Club, is a short list of trails that are especially suited to snowshoes and their unique features.

 The steep hills that lie just west of Munson Medical Center and the Village at Grand Traverse Commons contain almost five miles of winding trails that are really much better suited for snowshoes rather than skis.
 There are some awesome views of the city from the summit, and the trail system is so heavily used that the snow gets packed down into a convenient path.
 It’s even a good place for an after-dark outing!